dotnet/TorchSharp/DEVGUIDE.md

    d.
 All packages should now be pushed to `nuget.org` and will appear after indexing.

+6. If updating libtorch packages, remember to delete all massive artifacts from Azure DevOps and reset this:

+         <BuildLibTorchPackages>false</BuildLibTorchPackages>

 ### Updating PyTorch version for libtorch packages